 I just received my copy of Mediterranean Paleo Cooking and I am so excited!
-Caitlin Weeks has teamed up with chef Nabil Boumrar (her husband!) and Diane Sanfilippo to create a gorgeous Paleo cookbook – Mediterranean style!
+Caitlin Weeks has teamed up with chef Nabil Boumrar (her husband!) and Diane Sanfilippo to create the gorgeous Paleo cookbook Mediterranean style!

 I love the fusion of Mediterranean cooking with the Paleo style of eating.
 I have to admit that I miss certain Mediterranean dishes since I’ve been following a grain free, Paleo way of eating.
 The over 150 recipes in this cookbook are Mediterranean inspired but all gluten-free, grain-free, refined sugar-free, and dairy-free.

 This amazing cookbook brings back many of these traditional Mediterranean comfort foods with an entire chapter on pizza and pasta!
 There are clear, step by step, instructions with beautiful photos on how to make Paleo pasta if you so desire!

 The book includes some of my favorite Mediterranean recipe favorites, such as, falafel, pita bread, moussaka, hummus, and biscotti cookies.